-Adrian James Acoustics is a fully independent acoustics consultancy specialising in buildings for the arts and for education.
-The practice combines the technical facilities normally associated with large companies with the flexibility, speed and economy of a small specialist consultancy.
-Our aim is to assist in the design and refurbishment of acoustically excellent buildings within the limited budgets often available for such projects.
+Adrian James Acoustics is a fully independent acoustics consultancy.
+We provide expertise ranging from the acoustic design of arts and educational buildings to environmental noise assessments.
+The practice combines technical facilities normally associated with large companies with the flexibility, speed and economy of a small specialist consultancy.
+We assist in the design and refurbishment of acoustically excellent buildings within limited budgets.

 A large percentage of our turnover is in the field of buildings for the arts, broadcasting, recording and education.
 The vast majority of our work is the direct result of specific recommendations from clients and designers with whom we have worked before.
 We therefore have an enviable reputation for reliability, technical excellence and client satisfaction.